• Skip to primary navigation

 Yes, it's a big claim but this Thermomix pumpkin soup is really the best pumpkin soup ever!
 It has a lush silky texture, full flavour, and bright orange colour.
 Perfect for wintery nights!

-My first secret ingredient butternut pumpkin.
+My first secret ingredient is the butternut pumpkin.
 Beautifully sweet and dense.

 Some recipes use cream or milk in the soup to add a creamier texture.
 I find that using dairy takes away some of the rich pumpkin flavour.
 I use a little bit of cream as a garnish, but it's really just to make the soup look pretty.

-The second secret ingredient is potatoes.
+The second secret ingredient is potato.
 Potato is the key to this recipe's silky texture.
-When the potato is boiled and blended it helps give the soup body and a lovely smooth texture.
+When a potato is boiled and blended with the pumpkin it helps give the soup body and a lovely smooth texture.

 The best pumpkin soups have a gorgeous vibrant orange colour.
 I see people roasting pumpkin to try and achieve an intense colour and flavour but roasting completely changes the flavour of the soup and "dirties" the orange.
 So please don't roast your pumpkin when you want pumpkin soup.
 A cleaner, brighter flavour and colour is achieved by simply boiling the soup.